Amazon DynamoDB Component

 | AWS Region | AWS provides services in multiple regions, like us-west-2 or eu-west-1. | us-east-1 |

-| Range / Sort Key Value | The value of the optional range key (sort key) to match.
-This is required if your table has a range key. | Acme Inc |
+| Range / Sort Key Value | The value of the optional range key (sort key) to match. <strong>Required</strong> if your table has a range key. | Acme Inc |

-| Table Name | Provide the name of the table you would like to interact with. | Customers |
+| Table Name | The name of the DynamoDB table to interact with. | Customers |

-| Hash / Primary Key Value | The value of the hash key (primary key) to match | cust_1234 |
+| Hash / Primary Key Value | The value of the hash key (primary key) to match. | cust_1234 |

 {